HDAC6: Function

 Histones play a critical role in transcriptional regulation, cell cycle progression, and developmental events.
 Histone acetylation/deacetylation alters chromatin structure and affects transcription.
 The protein encoded by this gene belongs to class II of the histone deacetylase/acuc/apha family.
 It contains an internal duplication of two catalytic domains that appear to function independently of each other.
 This protein possesses histone deacetylase activity and represses transcription.

 It retracts the cilium of the cell, which is necessary prior to mitosis.

 HDAC encourages cell motility and catalyzes α-tubulin deacetylation.
 As a result, the enzyme encourages cancer cell metastasis.

 HDAC6 affects transcription and translation by regulating heat-shock protein 90 (Hsp90).

 HDAC6 is required in the formation of stress granule (SG) proteins and is instrumental in SG formation; pharmacological inhibition or genetic removal of HDAC6 abolished SG formation.

 HDAC6 bonds with high affinity to ubiquitinated proteins.

 HDAC6 is involved in leptin sensitivity.

-HDAC6 deacetylates tyrosine residue T178 on TAK1.
+HDAC6 deacetylates threonine residue T178 on TAK1.